 For more information on the Waimauku Vaulting Club.
 See the Waimauku Vaulting Club website.

 For more information on the national organisation Working Equitation New Zealand Inc. See the wenz.nz website.

-The first NZ based online Working Equitation competition is now up and running.
-Visit the website
+The first NZ based online Working Equitation competition and educational resource for competitors.
+Visit Virtual Working Equitation

 Articles & News